Laurence Robertson: Africa

 Throughout his life, Robertson has had a particular interest in Africa.

 He is a member of multiple All-party parliamentary groups (APPGs) for African nations, including: Chairman of the APPG for Ethiopia and Djibouti, Vice Chairman of the APPG for Angola and Vice Chairman of the APPG for Nigeria.

 As Chairman of the APPG for Ethiopia, Robertson has worked with the Ethiopian Embassy, committing to further strengthen Ethio-UK relations in the UK.

 UK–Africa trade

 In October 2020, Robertson was appointed as the Prime Minister's Trade Envoy to Angola and Zambia.
 Robertson is one of 29 trade envoys covering 67 markets who are appointed by the Prime Minister to promote trade and encourage investment within the UK.

 Before being appointed, Robertson led trade missions across the African continent.
 Notable trips include his missions to Nigeria, Rwanda, Uganda and Ethiopia and Djibouti.

 Outside of Parliament, Robertson is chairman of the Westminster Africa Business Group, who bring together both business and political activities across Africa to encourage trade relationships.

 The group regularly hold events at the House of Commons, including lunches, receptions and other meeting attended by businesses, ministers, MPs, ambassadors and High Commissioners from both the UK and Africa.

+Post-parliamentary career

+Following his defeat at the 2024 UK General Election, Robertson founded, and has worked as a Director, at public affairs consultancy Theoc Consultancy.
+In March 2025, Tortoise Media published an investigation which suggested that Robertson has used his parliamentary pass to meet with shadow ministers since the election, linking these meetings to his lobbying work.